 Policy Recommendations for Texas

 The Texas Legislature should…

-- Legislators should revise the property tax changes in HB 3 to make similar local tax effort result in similar levels of funding for schools.
+- Revise the property tax changes in HB 3 to make similar local tax effort result in similar levels of funding for schools.

 - Remove the tax rate cap from 2019 and protect sources of tax revenue that fund public schools.
-Also establish new funding streams to alleviate property tax pressures and assist districts’ COVID-19 responses.
+Also establish new funding streams to alleviate property tax pressures and assist school district COVID-19 responses.

 Legislators and state education officials should…

 - Ensure the Texas Education Agency’s decisions are subject to democratic, data-driven evaluation processes.

 Cárdenas, J.A.
 (1997).
 Texas School Finance Reform: An IDRA Perspective.
 San Antonio, Texas: IDRA.

 Craven, M. (June-July 2019).
 Texas Legislature Concentrates on School Funding.
 IDRA Newsletter.